Tomatotech90/github-contribution-log/README.md

 ### Proposed Solution

-After the memory map pages are fetched, call `pwndbg.aglib.tls.find_address_with_register()` to get the TLS base address.
+After the memory map pages have been fetched, call `pwndbg.aglib.tls.find_address_with_register()` to obtain the TLS base address.
 Find the page that contains that address and set its `objfile` to `[tls]`.
-If TLS is not initialized or the address cannot be resolved, skip the labeling silently.
+If TLS is not initialized or the address cannot be resolved, silently skip labeling.

 ### Implementation Plan